Mars-Landing-Media/BatchTracker/README.md

 Batch Tracker is packed with features to enhance your update set management processes:

+## Features

+Batch Tracker is packed with features to enhance your update set management processes:

 1. **Batch Management Dashboard**:
    - Centralized dashboard for viewing and managing update set batches.
    - Filter by categories, statuses, or environments to quickly locate specific batches.

-2. **Update Set Promotion Tracking**:
-   - Keep track of batch promotions across development, test, and production environments.
-   - Visual indicators highlight pending, in-progress, and completed promotions.

-3. **Audit-Friendly Reporting**:
+2. **Audit-Friendly Reporting**:
-   - Generate detailed reports for each batch, including batch contents, timestamps, and promotion history.
+   - Generate detailed reports for each batch, including batch contents.
    - Exportable reports ensure easy sharing and audit compliance.

-4. **Automated XML Export**:
+3. **Automated XML Export**:
    - Effortlessly export update set XML files directly from the Batch Tracker interface.
    - Reduces manual effort during large-scale promotions or migrations.

-5. **Customizable Categories and Tags**:
-   - Organize batches with categories and tags for better structure.
-   - Tailor categories to align with organizational processes or project milestones.
+4. **Scope Deconfliction Support**:
+   - Detect and resolve conflicts in update sets across multiple application scopes.
+   - Visual indicators highlight conflicts, helping teams prioritize resolution.
+   - Log detailed information about conflicting records for faster troubleshooting.

-6. **Role-Based Access Control**:
+7. **Role-Based Access Control**:
    - Assign roles to limit who can view, edit, or promote batches.
    - Ensure security by controlling access based on user responsibilities.

-7. **Batch Execution Insights**:
-   - Real-time insights into batch execution statuses.
-   - Track the success or failure of individual update sets within a batch.

 ## How It Works

 Batch Tracker integrates seamlessly with ServiceNow to help developers and admins efficiently manage update sets.
-It enables batch creation, visualization, and promotion, offering tools to maintain transparency and streamline workflows during the development lifecycle.
+It enables batch creation, and visualization, offering tools to maintain transparency and streamline workflows during the development lifecycle.

 ### Accessing the Application

 1. Log in to your ServiceNow instance.
-2. Navigate to the application navigator and search for **"Batch Tracker"**.
+2. Navigate to the application navigator and search for **"Batch Tracker Portal"**.
 3. Open the **Batch Tracker Dashboard** to view, manage, and create batch entries.

-For a detailed walkthrough, refer to the **How-To Document** included in the repository.
+For a detailed walkthrough, refer to the **Mars Landing Media - Batch Tracker Doc** included in the repository.

 ## Example Use Cases